 Just late last year, Dr Ben Howitt (International Veterinary Manager for WVS) and Dr Erika Medrano (Head Veterinarian for Pan Animalia) travelled to the islands to finalise aspects of the project and provide immediate veterinary assistance to ABG.
 In a two-week period in collaboration with ABG, the two teams sterilised over 200 dogs and cats, as well as helped vaccinate and microchip 35 dogs on the islands.

 But, we can’t do all of this on our own.
 A volunteer programme will enable qualified professionals and veterinary students to lend a hand and gain practical experience, as well as help us to sustain the project long-term.
 The volunteers, from both the local area and overseas, will provide expert personnel on-site, further funding, and help to offer better and more widespread services to the community.
 Interested in volunteering on the Galápagos Islands?
-Subscribe to Pan Animalia's mailing list to keep up-to-date as we launch this exciting new project in 2021.
+Subscribe to our newsletter to keep up-to-date as we launch this exciting new project in 2021.

 Galápagos Animal Doctors is the newest project supported by our vets, but it is not the only way we support the health and welfare of pets, people, and wildlife across the world.
 Click here to learn more about our conservation work through veterinary care, and how you can get involved.